How to Solve BeautifulSoup 403 Error

 Click to open the image in full screen

 Paste the target URL in the URL box at the top.
-Click "AI Anti-bot" and click the "Premium Proxies" box.
+Click the "Premium Proxies" box and enable the "JS Rendering" boost mode.
 Click "Python" and select the "API" option.
 Copy and paste the generated code into your Python file, as shown:

 program.py